Peace Officers Academy

 The WCPOA prepares individuals for careers as police officers, deputy sheriffs, parole officers, corrections officers, wildlife managers, probations officers, as well as careers in Federal and State of Colorado law enforcement agencies.
 One of Colorado's best academies, it was jointly founded by the Grand Junction Police Department, the Mesa County Sheriff's Office and the 21st Judicial District Attorney's Office.
 Each academy has up to 90 different instructors.

-- Fifteen-week certificate program
+- Sixteen-week certificate program

 - Graduates are Certified Colorado Peace Officers eligible for hire anywhere in Colorado after passing POST exam